-Will we see the market drop in Bozeman anytime soon like we did in 2008?
+Will we see the market drop in Bozeman anytime soon?
 Most real estate professionals agree, no we won’t.
 The market is no longer built on high-risk loans but on qualified buyers rather than artificial demand from unqualified buyers.
 While we most likely won’t see a drop, we will eventually see a flattening or correcting of the market.
 Inventory remains low, with a lot of home buyers.
 Bozeman continues to grow, evident by MSU enrollment and the US Census showing our population increasing faster each year.
-It’s easy to understand the concern about the bottom falling out, however, there is no actual evidence to support this.
+It’s easy to understand the concern about the market's bottom falling out, however, there is no actual evidence to support this.
 Interest rates are stable, buyer demand is high and inventory is low.
 The market will eventually see a decline as all financial markets do, but it doesn’t appear to be in Bozeman’s immediate future.

-One thing to note, according to Jim Applebee, a real estate agent at our office, as we begin 2018 we are seeing a severe shortage of building lots which are pushing available lot costs higher and will cause a steep jump in home prices that cannot continue long-term.
+According to Jim Applebee, a real estate agent at our office, as we begin 2018 we are seeing a severe shortage of building lots which are pushing available lot costs higher and will cause a steep jump in home prices that cannot continue long-term.
 As we see new neighborhoods begin and grow it will increase the supply of lots and stabilize lot prices, but that will probably take a couple years.

 This time around, from a local level, there are limited options to impact the current growth cycle as pointed out by Amber.
 Zoning laws could be amended to restrict the future development in the Gallatin Valley which could prevent an oversupply of homes.
 There are other areas in the west that have done this through an Urban Growth Boundary which act to artificially limit the growth.
 It seems that Bozeman will continue to become more of a metropolis with developing suburbs surrounding it.

 During the lead up to the bubble in 2005-2006, Bozeman saw many small changes.
 This time around, the changes are feeling more transformative.
 The actual feel of Bozeman seems to be shifting which begs the question, how does this look for locals?
 How does it look for newcomers?
 We’ve all seen and heard of this happening in other Rocky Mountain towns, such as Boulder Colorado or Bend Oregon.
 There is plenty of controversy over Bozeman’s growth.
 There are some locals who are fighting it and plenty that embrace it.
 How do we handle the growth, increase in real estate prices and population?
-We could complain or try to grin and bear it.
-Or, realize that you have to take the good with the bad.
+We could complain or try to grin and bear it or, realize that you have to take the good with the bad.
 Understand that Bozeman's growth is inevitable and remember why we all love it here so much in the first place.
 Our area continues to grow because people want to live in a place where outdoor adventures, community, and the small town feel is balanced with the amenities of a city.
 As for the real estate bubble bursting, Bozeman will most likely see solid growth and appreciation in our market for a long time…we just may have some small ups and downs along the way.